 With westerly vistas, these beaches make an ideal location for watching the sun slip down past the horizon, accompanied by an chilled glass of Efes.

 The summary of the beaches below, will take you on a journey of all the beaches considered to be part of the Turgutreis municipality.
 Your journey will start at the closest beach to Turgetreis Town Centre and take you to the furthest one.

-Each beach summary includes a link to take you to the location on Wikimapia; a link to other pages on the Bodrum Peninsula Travel Guide which are focused on that location, and the text in grey, are the directions for traveling between one beach and the next.
+Each beach summary below includes a link to take you to the location on Wikimapia; a link to other pages on this website that are focused on that specific location, and the text in grey provides you with the directions for traveling from one beach to the next.

 Introduction to Turgutreis beaches

 LOCATION: View Gümbatımı Beach on Wikimapia